lab11/esp32-apps/udp_send/README.md

 # UDP Send

-Periodically sends a UDP packet.

-The example sends a periodic UDP packet to a specified endpoint.
+The example periodically sends a UDP packet to a specified endpoint.

 Make sure to specify the target UDP address and port, as well as the Wi-Fi network and password, in the configuration menu.

+To set up a test UDP endpoint on your machine, you can use netcat:

+    nc -u -l <PORT NUMBER>

+Then, add your IP address and the port number you specified above in the UDP Endpoint setting of the configuration menu.